 The Solution: eBay-Compatible Customer Service Software

-Integrating eBay with a compatible helpdesk enables you to use canned and automated messages with eBay.
-Helpdesks aren’t free, but they pay for themselves in no time.
+Integrating eBay with a compatible helpdesk enables you to use canned and/or automated messages with eBay.
+Zendesk, Freshdesk and Help Scout are three of the best choices for this.
+They aren’t free, but they pay for themselves in no time.

 Canned and automated replies admittedly have bad reputations.
 Don’t let that stop you, though.
 Follow the best practices for customer service emails and they’ll delight customers instead of ticking them off.